 5. Damaging Free Radicals Are All Around Us.

-Other aspects of processed foods, as well as pollutants and toxins in the air and pesticides in food, likewise act as free radicals in our system.
 Psychological stress can also set off a chain of events that trigger excess free radicals and damage.

 The Free Radical-Inflammation Cycle

-When cells are under stress from free radicals, they must work harder and produce more energy to try to keep up.
-But the harder cells have to work and the more energy they produce, the more free radicals they produce.
-That then also leads to more waste byproducts.
+When cells are under stress from free radicals, they must work harder and produce more energy to keep up.
+But the harder cells have to work, the more free radicals they produce, which leads to more waste creating a vicious cycle that puts your immune system under pressure.

-And that can ravage your system over time, contributing to a whole host of problems.
-For example, it can increase your risk of heart disease, stroke, chronic illness, and more, as well as accelerating the breakdown of cells — including immune cells.
+What starts happening: The immune system can’t keep up with the buildup of cellular debris and other waste.
+All that waste triggers harmful inflammation, which can ravage your system over time, contributing to a whole host of problems.
+It can increase your risk of heart disease, stroke, chronic illness, and more, as well as accelerate the breakdown of cells — including immune cells.

 The goal, then, is to limit external sources of free radicals and maintain a careful balance of internal sources of free radicals.
-You can’t stop those produced from cells as they generate energy, and you need those produced by the immune system to clean up our body’s waste byproducts.
+You can’t stop those produced by cells as they generate energy, and you need those produced by the immune system to clean up our body’s waste byproducts.

-Minimize your intake of processed and high-carb foods, which increase free radical activity and inflammation.
-Instead, load up on more fresh, antioxidant-rich fruits, vegetables, and other plant foods.
+Minimize your intake of processed and high-carb foods, and Instead, load up on more fresh, antioxidant-rich fruits, vegetables, and other plant foods.
+Foods like berries and leafy greens are loaded with antioxidants shown to fight free radical stress and inflammation and enhance immune cells.

 Avoid Toxins.